tinyplex/synclets/site/guides/2_releases.md

 examples.

-Our next major milestone will be building out a proof of concept that connects client-side Sqlite and PGlite databases to CloudFlare Durable Objects, as we think this might be a popular pattern for many realtime collaborative apps.
+Our next major milestone will be building out a proof of concept that connects client-side SQLite and PGlite databases to CloudFlare Durable Objects, as we think this might be a popular pattern for many realtime collaborative apps.
 Stay tuned for announcements on that one!